Bluedot-Innovation/documentation/docs/integrations/Attentive/Overview.md

 Curbside Experience wi Now Ready
 --------------------------------

 Send an SMS with a link to access [Now Ready](../../Now%20Ready/Overview.md) – our web-based curbside experience.
 Implement a curbside solution that enables SMS messaging and updates during the order pickup journey.
-With Bluedot [Hello Screens](../../Hello%20Screens/Overview.md), store staff are updated in real-time on impending customer arrival.
+With Rezolve [Hello Screens](../../Hello%20Screens/Overview.md), store staff are updated in real-time on impending customer arrival.

-For more information check the [Attentive – Bluedot Curbside Experience documentation.](./Curbside%20experience.md)
+For more information check the [Attentive – Rezolve Curbside Experience documentation.](./Curbside%20experience.md)

 How does it work?
 -----------------

-When a new order is registered, Bluedot will call [Attentive’s Custom Events API](https://docs.attentivemobile.com/openapi/reference/tag/Custom-Events/) to with the basic user and order details, then you can use [Attentive’s Journey Builder](https://www.attentivemobile.com/messaging) to craft the content of the SMS.
+When a new order is registered, Rezolve will call [Attentive’s Custom Events API](https://docs.attentivemobile.com/openapi/reference/tag/Custom-Events/) to with the basic user and order details, then you can use [Attentive’s Journey Builder](https://www.attentivemobile.com/messaging) to craft the content of the SMS.

-You can register orders from one of our Order Management partners (I.E., Olo) or [Bluedot’s Register Order API](https://events-docs.bluedot.io/#operation/registerOrder).
+You can register orders from one of our Order Management partners (I.E., Olo) or [Rezolve’s Register Order API](https://events-docs.bluedot.io/#operation/registerOrder).

-If you have any technical issues or questions please use [**_help@bluedot.io_**](mailto:help@bluedot.io) to reach out to our team.